Hariss-Gills/n-gram-password-cracker/README.md

 ## Usage

-By default, all of the tasks are run except for plotting.
-You can comment out tasks within main.py to run specific tasks.
+By default, all of the tasks and imports related to plotting are commented out.
+You can comment out the distinct tasks within main.py to run specific tasks.

 ```bash
 python main.py